CompuTec/pdc-docs/administrator-guide/setting-up-the-application/setting-up-the-application.md

 - PDC Login and Password defined

-- Management Board checkbox – checking it is optional; it allows access to **ADD LINK** Manager Board and **ADD LINK** Weight Management Board within the CompuTec PDC application,
+- Management Board checkbox – checking it is optional; it allows access to [Manager Board](./../../user-guide/management-board.md) and [Weight Management Board](./../../user-guide/customization/optional-functions/) within the CompuTec PDC application,

 - PDC Form Settings Enabled – checking it is optional; it gives access to Form Settings for CompuTec PDC for a specific employee.
 This allows choosing columns to be displayed in specific PDC forms and their order.